 The art of glass fusing is centuries old and is still changing and growing.
 I receive inspiration for my work from everything around me… nature, people, travels.
 The beauty of the glass, the color, the shine and the translucent qualities make me feel like I am playing with light.

-Tis my joy and privilege to be a fused glass artist living and working in the best place in America!”
+Tis my joy and privilege to be an artist living and working in the best place in America!”